genvrlabs/genvr_batch/QUICKSTART.md

 **Can't see models?**
 - Check your internet connection
-- The app loads 300+ models from the API on startup
+- The app loads all available models from the API on startup

 **API errors?**
 - Verify both your UID and API key are correct